minio/docs/source/includes/common-mc-admin-config.rst

 Setting	a new list of types replaces the previously configured list.
 Defaults to ``text/*, application/json, application/xml, binary/octet-stream``.

-.. admonition:: Uncompressable files
+.. admonition:: Incompressable files
    :class: note

    MinIO will *not* compress the following types of files, even if specified in a :mc-conf:`~compression.mime_types` argument:

-   .. list-table:: Uncompressable File Types
+   .. list-table:: Incompressable File Types

       * - File format
 	- Media Type (MIME type)